-It's time to celebrate one of the great honky-tonk heroes.
-An Americana legend and a Texas Country Music Hall of Fame member.
-We're talking about Billy Joe Shaver.
-The Texas-born guitarist, singer, and songwriter has written some of the greatest Outlaw Country songs of all time, both for himself and legends like Waylon Jennings, Kris Kristofferson, Johnny Cash, and Elvis Presley.
-The man has written songs performed by Dickey Betts of The Allman Brothers, Willie Nelson, Charlie Daniels, and Nanci Griffith.
+Honky-tonk hero, Americana legend and Texas Country Music Hall of Fame member Billy Joe Shaver wrote some of the greatest country songs of all time both for himself and legends like Waylon Jennings, Kris Kristofferson, Johnny Cash, Elvis Presley, Dickey Betts of The Allman Brothers, Willie Nelson, Charlie Daniels and Nanci Griffith.

-Here are ten of his all-time best songs.
+Here are ten of the best Billy Joe Shaver songs.

 10. "Black Rose"

-From Shaver's best album, Old Five and Dimers Like Me, which is considered a classic in the outlaw country genre, this song is one of the greats.
+From one of Shaver's best albums, Old Five and Dimers Like Me (a classic in the outlaw country genre), this song is one of the greats.
 Period.

 9. "Ride Me Down Easy"